Bhawana102/Newspaper-Distribution/README.md

 **#NEWSPAPER DISTRIBUTION**
-A software application for managing customer and hawker information.
+A software application created under guidance of my prestigious teacher Er.
+Rajesh Bansal for managing customer and hawker information.
 Creates new accounts for hawkers and customers.
 Retrieve data from database on specified filtered search.
 Generates bill for customers.